PyconUK/ConferenceScheduler/docs/howtos/define_a_conference.rst

     ... """)

-Again, the data is loaded into a Python dictionary with each event type as a key mapping to a further dictionary with the session name as key and as list of slot times as its values.
+Again, the data is loaded into a Python dictionary with each event type as a key mapping to a further dictionary with the session name as key and a list of slot times as its values.
 The start times are converted to an integer representing the number of seconds since midnight::